 Key Ingredients for Lebanese Kibbeh Recipe

-- Bulgur: The choice of #1 bulgur is crucial for achieving a smooth and desirable texture in Kibbeh.
-It’s essential to wash and drain the bulgur thoroughly but avoid soaking it, as it needs to maintain some firmness.
+- Bulgur: The choice of #1 bulgur is crucial for achieving Kibbeh’s smooth and desirable texture.
+It’s essential to wash and drain the bulgur thoroughly, but avoid soaking it, as it needs to maintain some firmness.
 Patting it dry ensures the right consistency in the shell.

 - Herbs: The combination of dry mint and fresh or dry marjoram infuses Kibbeh with its distinctive Middle Eastern flavors.
-These herbs not only add aromatic complexity but also contribute to the overall taste profile.
+These herbs add aromatic complexity and contribute to the overall taste profile.